ankush91/Geometric-Modelling/README.md

- # Curve & Surface Geometric Modelling
+ # Geometric Modelling: Curves & Surfaces
 This folder contains corresponding code for graduate level Computer Graphics Class (CS 536) taught at drexel university.
 The main features of the class were 2D and 3D curve and surface geometric modelling. </br>

 ## Repository Structure